amplitude/amplitude-docs/content/collections/advanced-techniques/holdout-groups-advanced-use-cases.md

 Using holdout groups with mutual exclusion isn't forbidden, but be cautious of the potential traffic limits as you plan and roll out your experiments.

-Learn more in this [Amplitude Help Center article about mutual exclusion groups](/experiment/advanced-techniques/mutually-exclusive-experiments).
+Learn more in this [article about mutual exclusion groups](/experiment/advanced-techniques/mutually-exclusive-experiments).